TouK/nussknacker/docs/Security.md

 #### Implementation own OAuth2ServiceFactory
 OAuth2 backend allows to exchange engine to fetching / parsing data from your OAuth2 Authentication Server and Profile Resource.
 By default we support Github data format.
 To do this, simply replace the OAuth2ServiceFactory by your own implementation.
-After that you have to register your implementation using Java's ServiceLoader mechanism by prepare `META-INFO.service` resource for `pl.touk.nussknacker.ui.security.oauth2.OAuth2ServiceProvider.OAuth2ServiceFactory`.
-You can find an example at tests in
+After that you have to register your implementation using Java's ServiceLoader mechanism by prepare `META-INFO/service` resource for `pl.touk.nussknacker.ui.security.oauth2.OAuth2ServiceFactory`.
+You can find an example at tests in `ExampleOAuth2ServiceFactory` file.
-`ExampleOAuth2ServiceFactory` file.

 ```